nixworks/public/news/2013/01/1/index.md

 ##### Luanda
 ### [Ten people are killed and 120 injured in a stampede in Luanda, Angola, as they tried to enter an overcrowded Estadio da Cidadela for a New Year's Eve vigil. ](/news/2013/01/1/ten-people-are-killed-and-120-injured-in-a-stampede-in-luanda-angola-as-they-tried-to-enter-an-overcrowded-esta-dio-da-cidadela-for-a-new.md)
-_Context: vigil, Estadio da Cidadela, Angola, Luanda, New Year's Eve_
+_Context: New Year's Eve, vigil, Angola, Estadio da Cidadela, Luanda_

 ##### Argentina
 ### [Argentina, Australia, Luxembourg, Rwanda and South Korea join the UN Security Council. ](/news/2013/01/1/argentina-australia-luxembourg-rwanda-and-south-korea-join-the-un-security-council.md)